Ohio State Buckeyes: Men's basketball

 The Ohio State men's basketball team has played in 10 NCAA Final Fours, winning the championship in 1960, when they were led by Basketball Hall of Famers Jerry Lucas, John Havlicek, and Bob Knight off the bench.
 A Buckeye has been named first team All-American 23 times, including five two-time All-Americans and one three-time All-American.
 Between 1960 and 1964, Ohio State won five consecutive Big Ten championships, an achievement that has yet to be matched.

 In 2004, Ohio State fired men's basketball coach Jim O'Brien for recruiting violations and self-imposed a one-year penalty, including a ban on post-season play and reduction of scholarships.
 In light of these University self-imposed penalties, the NCAA Division I Committee on infractions merely placed Ohio State on three years probation for the violations, and gave heavier penalties to Coach O'Brien and a former assistant coach.
 The lightness of this judgment was seen as encouragement for schools to be proactive in responding to violations.
 Nevertheless, O'Brien successfully sued Ohio State for improper termination.
 Thad Matta took over O'Brien's spot in 2004.
-Ohio State recruited such talents as Greg Oden, and Mike Conley, Jr. to start the 2006-2007 year.
+Ohio State recruited such talents as Greg Oden, and Mike Conley Jr. to start the 2006–2007 year.
 The Buckeyes finished the season with a 27–3 record; won the Big Ten tournament, and earned a number 1 seed for the NCAA tournament.
 After a very close game with state rival Xavier, and a thrilling 20 point come from behind victory against the Tennessee Volunteers, the Buckeyes managed to hold off Georgetown Hoyas 67–60 to reach the Championship Game for the first time since 1962, which they lost to defending NCAA champions Florida Gators, 84–75.
 Following years saw continued success for the Buckeyes.
-They won the Big Ten Championship in both the 2009-2010 and 2010–2011 season, and reached the Final Four in 2011-2012 before losing to Kansas.
+They won the Big Ten Championship in both the 2009–2010 and 2010–2011 season, and reached the Final Four in 2011–2012 before losing to Kansas.
 The Buckeyes reached the Elite Eight in 2012–2013, losing to Wichita State.
-2013-2014 and 2014-2015 both saw early exits from the NCAA tournament.
+2013–2014 and 2014–2015 both saw early exits from the NCAA tournament.

 Women's basketball

 Currently coached by Kevin McGuff, the Ohio State women's basketball team plays its home games in the Value City Arena, which they moved into in 1998.
 Prior to 1998, they played at St. John Arena.
 They have won 10 Big Ten titles, which is the most in the conference and have 14 appearances in the NCAA tournament, the most recent being in 2016.

-In 1993 they lost to the Texas Tech Lady Raiders 84-82 for the National Title, while they captured the NIT title in 2001, beating the New Mexico Lobos 62–61.
+In 1993 they lost to the Texas Tech Lady Raiders 84–82 for the NCAA championship, while they captured the NIT championship in 2001, beating the New Mexico Lobos 62–61.
 Notable alumni include former All-Americans Katie Smith and Jessica Davenport.